 In 1988, "Typhoid Mary," a theatre-dance collaboration with Peg Hill of the Bicycle Shop Dancers, was performed at the Nikolais/Louis Choreospace in NYC.
 The show was called "intriguing" and "dramatic" by "The New York Times," "The Village Voice" and "Dance Magazine," and is described in great detail in "Typhoid Mary: Captive to the Public's Health," a 1996 book by Judith Walzer Leavitt, professor of medicine and women's studies at the University of Wisconsin. "[They] move well beyond the common view of her as menace and demon," she wrote.
 "The production stands as a challenge to the audience to find a better way, to move beyond stigma and isolation."

-Barry has attended almost all of the International Meetings of Contemporary Music-Theatre and Opera, now referred to as "NewOp/NonOp", and his publishing company, Not Nice Music, sponsors their website.
-The founders of the meeting have also formed an international contemporary opera e-mail list server, which Barry became the moderator of in 2000.
+Barry attended almost all of the International Meetings of Contemporary Music-Theatre and Opera, now referred to as "NewOp/NonOp", and he sponsors their website.
+The founders of the meeting also formed an international contemporary opera e-mail list server, which Barry moderated from 2000 to 2008.
 Barry's writings have appeared in NewOp readers given to all attendees, and at NewOp10 in Oslo in 2001, Barry was given an award for his contributions to the NewOp community and listserv.
-His "NewOp Doo Wop" has become the theme song of the meetings.
+His "NewOp Doo Wop" became the theme song of the meetings.

-"Alamo!/a scena for a cappella voice and Bible (King James version)" was premiered in 1998 in New York and Paris, and is available on a Not Nice Music CD (buttons above).
+"Alamo!/a scena for a cappella voice and Bible (King James version)" was premiered in 1998 in New York and Paris, has won numerous ASCAP awards, and was released on a Not Nice Music CD.
 "Love and Idols/A Jewish Opera" and "Love Poems from the Sanskrit" (a song cycle for a cappella baritone) have only enjoyed private performances (in 1984 and 1994, respectively).

 In 2002, Barry collaborated with Rachel Sheinkin to create "Hoover" for Raw Impressions Music Theater at LaMaMa, ETC. Rachel was, at the time, a student of William Finn, who saw the production and subsequently chose Rachel to be his librettist for "The 25th Annual Putnam County Spelling Bee," which premiered in New York in 2005, tranferred to Broadway months later, and won Rachel a Tony award!